Cashful-Co/cashful-typescript/docs/PaymentMethodsApi.md

   const api = new PaymentMethodsApi(config);

   const body = {
+    // number | Total number of items available
+    total: 150,
+    // boolean | Whether there are more items available beyond this response
+    hasMore: true,
     // string | The unique identifier of the merchant
     merchantId: merchantId_example,
+    // number | Maximum number of records to return (optional)
+    limit: 50,
+    // number | Number of records to skip (optional)
+    offset: 0,
     // string | The unique identifier of the customer (optional)
     customerId: customerId_example,
-    // number | Maximum number of records to return (optional)
-    limit: 8.14,
-    // number | Number of records to skip (optional)
-    offset: 8.14,
   } satisfies ListPaymentMethodsRequest;

   try {